CanIPhish/olescan/README.md

       auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)

 Setup:
 Requires a Windows OS and installation of the oletools utility.
-Please see https://github.com/decalage2/oletools/wiki/Install (packaging of the install will occur shortly)
+Please see https://github.com/decalage2/oletools/wiki/Install.
+Tested on Windows 10 using olevba 0.54.2/0.55.dev3 on Python 3.7.4

-Analysis Result: olescan will provide a suspicious rating between 0-100%
+Analysis Result: olescan will provide a suspicion rating between 0-100%

 Key:

 		0-15% - RARE

 		16-39% - UNLIKELY

 		40-60% - POSSIBLE

 		61-84% - LIKELY

 		85-100% - ALMOST CERTAIN

 It's recommended that anything above 15% be investigated further.
 Please see (https://github.com/decalage2/oletools)